nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

 .. autofunction:: circuitpython_nrf24l01.fake_ble.reverse_bits

    :returns:
-      A `bytearray` whose bytes still go from MSByte to LSByte, but each byte's bits go from LSBit to MSBit.
+      A `bytearray` whose byte order remains the same, but each byte's bit order is reversed.
    :param bytearray,bytes original: The original buffer whose bits are to be
       reversed.